When Should You Put a Christmas Cactus in the Dark?

 Light Exposure and Photoperiodism

-Christmas cacti, like many other plants, are sensitive to light exposure, a phenomenon known as photoperiodism.
-It refers to a plant’s ability to respond to variations in the length of day and night.
+Like many other plants, Christmas cacti are sensitive to light exposure, a phenomenon known as photoperiodism.
+Photoperiodism refers to the ability of plants to respond to variations in the length of day and night.

 Christmas cacti are classified as “short-day” plants like Poinsettia, which means they require long, uninterrupted periods of darkness to trigger their flowering mechanisms.